The Power of Language

 “The objects and events of the world do not present themselves to us ready classified.
 The categories into which they are divided are the categories into which WE divide them.”

 Historically, language has been wielded as a weapon of oppression by men, especially white ones.
 Yes, I know how that sounds.
-But even if these conversations it’s uncomfortable, we need to have them.
+And no, I'm not attacking white people, I'm attacking whitness, and those two are different things.
+Even if these conversations it’s uncomfortable, we need to have them.
 Avoiding naming the culprit won’t magically make things better.
 Same as using code words like “vigigi”, or “boobies” won’t make pussies smell like flowers 24/7 and tits to be perky into the end of a woman’s life.
-Naming things it’s important, how we decide to interpret them is much more important.
+Naming things it’s important, how we decide to interpret them much more.

 Monogamy as Default: Terms like “couple”, “you are for each other”, “cheating” dominate relational discourse, framing non-monogamous behaviors as inherently immoral or deceitful.